Top 11 Things To Look For When Buying A House

 What To Look For When Buying A House

-Of course, choosing a home is a highly personal decision.
-As you think about the different aspects of a home, rank their level of importance to your needs and then decide which are negotiable and which are deal-breakers.If you haven’t already, you should determine how much home you can afford and what kind of area you’d like to live in (including neighborhood and school district) before you start seriously looking at houses.
+Choosing a home is a highly personal decision.
+As you think about the different aspects of a home, rank their level of importance to your needs and decide which are negotiable and which are deal breakers.

 1. House Size

-You should have a general idea of what size house you want before you even find a real estate agent.
+You should have a general idea of what size house you want before you even find a real estate agent and start going to open houses.
 Figure out a minimum and maximum square footage and the number of bedrooms and bathrooms you’ll need.

 2. The Ideal Yard